Ford S-Max

-The Ford S-Max (stylized as Ford S-MAX) is a car produced by Ford Europe for the European market.
+The Ford S-Max (stylized as Ford S-MAX) is a mid-size MPV that was produced by Ford Europe for the European market.
 A multi-purpose vehicle (MPV), Ford also describes the S-Max as an SAV (sports activity vehicle).
-Introduced at the 2006 Geneva Motor Show, the S-Max went on sale alongside the new generation Galaxy in June 2006.
+Introduced at the 2006 Geneva Motor Show, the S-Max went on sale alongside the new generation Ford Galaxy in June 2006.

-The S-Max is intended to be sporty as a saloon car, and spacious as an MPV.
-It shows inspiration from the seven-seater large MPV Galaxy, and compact MPV Ford C-Max.
-The S-Max has received many positive reviews and awards, and was voted European Car of the Year 2007 on 13 November 2006.
-Ford had plans to sell the S-Max in Japan under the then subsidiary brand Mazda, but they are no longer viable since the latter's split.
+The S-Max was intended to be as sporty as a saloon car, and spacious as an MPV.
+It drew inspiration from the seven-seater large MPV Galaxy and the compact MPV Ford C-Max.
+The S-Max received many positive reviews and awards, and was voted European Car of the Year 2007 on 13 November 2006.
+Ford had plans to sell the S-Max in Japan under the then subsidiary brand Mazda, but that was no longer viable upon the latter's split.

-The model is set to be discontinued in April 2023 alongside the Ford Galaxy due to switching to electric vehicles.
-The Ford Fiesta will follow it in June 2023.
+The S-Max was discontinued in April 2023 alongside the Ford Galaxy without any direct successor.

 Features

 The S-Max was the first vehicle in Ford's lineup to feature their Kinetic Design styling.
-The Kinetic Design scheme includes angular headlights, twin trapezoidal grilles, and large wheelarches.
+The Kinetic Design scheme includes angular headlights, twin trapezoidal grilles, and large wheel arches.

-It comes with heated front and back windscreens, parking sensors, aux input and dual climate control as standard.
+It comes with heated front and back windscreens, parking sensors, auxiliary input and dual climate control as standard.
 One major selling point of the S-Max is its "Fold Flat System".
-This design allows the second and third-row seats to fold seamlessly into the floor, leaving extra storage space.
-Also, the S-Max's second row has 3 individual seats, all with ISO-FIX.
+This design allows the second- and third-row seats to fold seamlessly into the floor, leaving extra storage space.
+Also, the S-Max's second row has three individual seats, all with ISOFIX attachment points.

-First generation (2006)
+First generation (CD340; 2006)

-Models

 For the English speaking markets there are three derivatives of the S-Max: Edge, Zetec, and the high-end Titanium.
 Ford has stated that around sixty percent of all S-Max buyers choose Titanium specification.
 Continental trim levels are Trend, Titanium and the top-of-the-line Titanium S.

 In March 2008, a 2.2L 175 PS TDCi common rail diesel was added to Titanium series and delivers acceleration from 0-62 mph in 9.0 seconds.
 In September 2008, the popular 2.0 140 PS TDCi manual engine was offered with a CO2 of 159 g/km.
 The S-Max Trend debuted in China in 2010.
 The Trend is basically a normal S-Max, but without the back row of seats.
 The idea is to make it more affordable, and to give more storage space to people who might want it.

+Facelift

 Powertrain

 All S-Maxes use versions of the Duratorq or Duratec engines.
 The S-Max uses a five-speed or six-speed manual transmission, and a six-speed automatic option.